bmoneill/habit/README.md

 # habit: Break bad habits in the terminal

 This is a script to help you break bad habits when using the terminal.
+Upon running a command with `habit`, you will be prompted to see if you have addressed all possible concerns/prerequisites before the command is executed.

 ## Installing